erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 ### 5.4 DPTree

-In previous sections we were discussing a lot of interesting ideas, which were exploring different possibilities in the index access method design to achieve something new.
+In previous sections we were discussing a lot of intriguing ideas, which explore different possibilities in the index access method design to achieve something new.
 It's already a vast field, and then comes a tectonic plate shift and opens even more to discover.
-One example of it is non-volatile memory and [DPTree][dptree] as a question how could we exploit it.
+One example of such changes is non-volatile memory and [DPTree][dptree] as a question how could we exploit it.
 One of the main issues with using persistent memory for index structures is write-back nature of CPU cache which poses questions about index consistency and logging.
 To prevent that we need to use fencing (e.g. clwb + mfence instructions for x86), which is somewhat similar to fsync and write-back cache.
 But a lot of fencing is introduces an obvious overhead, so how to find a balance here?
 The authors of DPTree propose dual-stage index architecture (hm...where did we see this already?):

 <figure>
 <img src="/public/img/dptree.png" border="0" width="100%" style="margin: auto;">